Everest Base Camp Trek

 Day 10: Trek to Gorak Shep.
 After checking into our lodge and having lunch, we hike up nearby Kala Patthar for an amazing view of Everest, Lhotse, Nuptse, and the other surrounding peaks.
 We return to Gorak Shep for dinner.

-Day 11: We trek to Everest base camp and visit one of the climbing team camps that are in operation for the season.
-After a few photos of the Khumbu Icefall we return to Gorak Shep to spend the night.
+Day 11: We trek to Everest base camp and visit one of the climbing teams that are in operation for the season, then spend the night in tents at EBC.
+Spending the night in base camp is an extraordinary experience.

-Day 12: Today we descend down the valley to Debuche where we are acquainted with our friends in the Rivendell lodge.
+Day 12: We awake in base camp to magnificent views of the surrounding peaks of Everest, Lhotse, Nuptse, Khumbutse, Lingtring, Pumori, and Lobuche.
+It’s truly a scenic location for breakfast, after which we say goodbye and begin our trek down the valley to Debuche where we are acquainted with our friends in the Rivendell lodge.

 Day 13: From Debuche we trek to Namche, where we enjoy the many cafes and shops of the “capital of the Khumbu.”